jdenkim/SeniorContrastChecker/README.md

 ## Feedback

-We value your input!
-To make our app even better, we encourage you to provide feedback.
+I value your input!
+To make this app even better, I encourage you to provide feedback.
 Whether you've encountered a bug, have a feature request, or want to share your experiences, your feedback is crucial to our ongoing development.
-Please reach out to us through our website's contact form or email us at jdenkim@outlook.com.
+Please reach out to me through our website's contact form or email us at jdenkim@outlook.com.

 ## Build Process